 Research from the National Center for Biotechnology Information into weighted blankets were found effective in reducing the time it took for children with ADHD to fall asleep and improved sleep time.

 Learn more about the Benefits of Weighted Blankets for Kids here

 Eases Restless Leg Syndrome & Lessens Nighttime movement

 Restless Leg Syndrome (RLS) tends to flare up with anxiety and also at bedtime.
 Applying pressure for an extended amount of time to the legs has been shown to ease symptoms of RLS meaning that weighted blankets have been found to be a good natural treatment for RLS.

 If you are used to waking up from tossing and turning during the night, weighted blankets provide gentle but firm downward weight that reduces nighttime movement.
 This grounding effect of weighted blankets allows for a calmer nights sleep.

-14. Improved mental, physical & emotional performance
+Mental, physical & emotional

 A well rested person with a clear calm mind, void of anxiety, is in a position where they are able to improve many facets of their lives, including boosted mental, physical & emotional performance.
 Let's face it, when you are sleep deprived every part of your life becomes much more challenging whether it be getting along with your partner, taking care of your children, staying fit or performing well in your career.
 A weighted blanket may work for you to give you the rest and state of mind you need to perform at your best.